aomlomics/FAIReSheets/README.md

 If you see a message saying "Google hasn't verified this app", click "Advanced" and then "Go to FAIReSheets (unsafe)" to proceed.
 This is normal for specialized tools that haven't gone through Google's verification process.

+## Important Warnings

+### DO NOT Run on Virtual Machines or Remote Servers
-**Please note** that you must run this on your own computer, and **not** on a virtual machine or remote server.
+**IMPORTANT**: You must run this on your own computer, and **NOT** on a virtual machine or remote server.
 This code opens a login page in your web browser, where you sign in to your Google Drive account.
 If this code is run on a virtual machine, there is no available browser to open that login page.

+### Avoid Using MobaXterm or Similar Tools
+If you're using MobaXterm or similar tools that create virtual Linux environments:
+- These tools open in a fake Linux home directory (`/home/<username>`) that doesn't map to a real Windows folder
+- Instead, navigate to a real Windows path like `/drives/c/Users/<username>/Documents` before cloning
+- Avoid cloning into `/home/<username>` since it won't show up in File Explorer

+## Troubleshooting

+### Anaconda Issues
+- **Problem**: `conda` command not recognized in Command Prompt
+  - **Solution**: Make sure you checked "Add Anaconda to PATH" during installation
+  - If you didn't, reinstall Anaconda and check this option

+- **Problem**: `conda activate` fails with "conda init" message
+  - **Solution**: Run `conda init cmd.exe` in Command Prompt, then close and reopen Command Prompt

+- **Problem**: Python version mismatch (e.g., you installed Anaconda with Python 3.12 but environment.yml requires 3.9)
+  - **Solution**: This is okay!
+Conda will create an environment with Python 3.9 as specified in the environment.yml file

+### Git Issues
+- **Problem**: `git` command not recognized
+  - **Solution**: Make sure Git is installed system-wide from git-scm.com
+  - During installation, select "Git from the command line and also from 3rd-party software"
+  - I highly recommend using Visual Studio Code, it also has a UI for using git

+### Google Sheet Issues
+- **Problem**: Can't edit the Google Sheet
+  - **Solution**: Make sure you're using the Google account email you provided when requesting access, and that you checked the boxes to allow FAIReSheets to edit Google Sheets in your Google Drive.
+- **Problem**: Errors when running FAIReSheets
+  - **Solution**: Make sure the Google Sheet that FAIReSheets is editing is **empty**.
+You can use Google Drive's built in Restore History button before running FAIReSheets again, or, make a new Google Sheet and replace the Spreadsheet ID in the `.env` file.

 ## Optional (recommended)